Dissolve Negative Emotions using any Creative Practice

 – Unless there is a reason for it to still be there.
 Sometimes an emotion will not completely dissolve on its own, and that’s ok.
 Sometimes it takes more time, or more life experiences, for an emotion to resolve itself and free itself from the body.
 This is to be expected.
 Because we know that some of our emotions may still have something to teach us, we just learn what we can learn, intend to accept the difficulty of them, and move on to the ones that we can do something about.

 Based on my experience, once you have gone through this process with a conscious understanding of it, you will learn how it works.
-Then you can apply it to any emotion, in any situation.
+Then you can apply it to any emotion.
+And you can dissolve negative emotions in any situation, at any point in your day.

-Releasing and Dissolving Emotions Using a Creative Practice
+Releasing – Dissolve Negative Emotions Using a Creative Practice

-The creative process is fertile ground for resolving and dissolving negative emotions.
+The creative process is fertile ground to resolve and dissolve negative emotions.
 But why?
 Because creativity inherently involves an action with the body.
 Fundamentally, there is a connection between the body and the thinking mind during the creative process that is essential for releasing emotions.
 As well, creativity is fun.
 (Often more fun than sitting in contemplation, IMHO.)
 We tend to be more relaxed when we’re being creative because we’re having fun – we’re not in our heads, we’re just expressing ourselves.
 This makes dissolving emotions easier because it’s easier to let go when we’re more relaxed and enjoying life.

 Imagine a scenario where you are doing something creative, like playing the piano.
 You can tap into a state of mindfulness where you connect more fully with the body and sense the emotion or emotions that come up for you.
 Close your eyes and feel your whole body at once.
 Then, after a while, feel any emotion that presents itself in the body.
 When this happens, just let it be there, and feel it – what does it feel like?
 What shape is it?
 Where is it located in the body?
 Is is hot or cold?
 Is it rough or smooth?
 Is it still or moving?
 Go on with your investigation for 5 minutes.